Helpful Information

 Health and Accident Insurance: Is required to travel with us at Sake Tours.

 Prescription Medications: Bring any medications you require, as availability may differ in Japan, and some ingredients may be restricted.
 Carry prescriptions and original packaging if possible.
 Please bring small amounts of any over-the-counter medication you use often.
 Many medicines available OTC in the US or other countries are prescription only in Japan.
-Sudafed is not sold here.
+Sudafed is not sold here and is illegal as it contains pseudoephedrine.
 Bufferin is available.
 You may want to pack cold medicine, motion sickness medicine and stomach medicine you are familiar with.

 Natural Disaster Preparedness: Japan has a strong infrastructure for disaster response, but it’s useful to familiarize yourself with evacuation routes, especially if staying near coastal or mountainous areas.
 NHK (usually channel one of the TV) will usually have typhoon / earthquake / volcano and tsunami updates in the event that one occurs.